ravihello/Portfolio/README.md

  - **Description:** This project is based on core PHP with mysql database.
   - **Responsibilities:**  This Project is a clone of Margdarshak.
  - **Technologies Used:** Core php, MySQL.

+ ### Project Name - Nextentrance
+  - **Description:** This project is based on laravel with mysql database.
+  - **Responsibilities:** I implement the captcha for register and login .
+   I implemented the SHA512 hashing with the help of javascript.
+   I prevent the brute force attack.
+   I Created a dynamic website for different school who register with his school ID.
+  - **Technologies Used:** Laravel, MySQL.

  ### Contact: